RenneJ/hh-infosec-course/h2-spiderwebs.md

 Prevention:

 - Use trusted APIs to avoid using interpreter altogether (remember safe usage regarding components).
 - Use positive server-side input validation.
 Check that the user's input is correct on the server instead of on the client.
 (Is there negative input validation?
-Quick googling yielded no appropriate hits)
+Quick googling yielded no appropriate hits.)
+- Use SQL controls like LIMIT to prevent massive outputs data.

 ## WebGoat